 While all these baby breathing monitors can help put your mind at ease, it's worth noting that the Snuza is not only endorsed by The Lullaby Trust, but it's also medically certified.
 This partnership focuses on supporting bereaved parents who have gone on to have another baby to provide them with some comfort in those first few months.

-Samantha Ball is a Product & Lifestyle Writer for Mother&Baby and freelanced for the website for two years before joining the team full-time.
-She's a mum of two and loves browsing for the best products and cute outfits.
+Samantha Ball is a Features & Reviews Editor for Mother&Baby, having written for the brand since 2018.
+She's a mum of two and loves browsing for the best and current trending products for little ones and for cute seasonal outfits.